What to Plant For Fall

 What is Fall Planting?

-If you live in a colder zone, and can’t grow vegetables outdoors during the winter, you can still pre-seed your garden for early spring germination.
-Simply plant the seed of spring-growing vegetables once it’s too cold for them to germinate, then mulch and wait.
-Continually frozen soil over winter is better for the seeds than a cycle of freezing and defrosting.
-Quick tip: try and spread more seeds than you think you will need, because you can always transplant them or give away extras come spring.
+If you live in a colder zone and can’t grow vegetables outdoors during the winter, you can pre-seed your garden for early spring germination.
+Simply plant the seeds of spring-growing vegetables once it’s too cold for them to germinate, then mulch and wait.
+Continuously frozen soil over winter is better for the seeds than a cycle of freezing and defrosting.
+A quick tip: Try spreading more seeds than you think you’ll need, as you can always transplant them or give away extras come spring.

-Here are a few ideas for pre-seeded crops: arugula, basil, lettuce, radish and brassicas, cherry tomatoes and pumpkins.
-Also be sure to throw in some milkweed and wildflower seeds so that your pollinator friends have something to forage on as soon as the flowers start blooming!
+Here are a few ideas for pre-seeded crops: arugula, basil, lettuce, radishes, and brassicas, along with cherry tomatoes and pumpkins.
+Also, be sure to throw in some milkweed and wildflower seeds so your pollinator friends have something to forage on as soon as the flowers start blooming!

 Let’s Talk About Herbs For The Fall

 Unless you live in a warmer hardiness zone, you’ll want to bring your herbs inside next to a sunny window for the winter.
-Don’t fret though, with enough light, woody perennials like thyme, sage and oregano should fair well throughout the winter, - especially if you use grow lights.
-Some herbs we typically grow as annuals, are actually bi-ennials; Parsley, dill, and cilantro, for example, grow through spring in warm climates, and can be brought indoors to grow through spring in very cold climates.
+Don’t worry— with enough light, woody perennials like thyme, sage, and oregano should fare well throughout the winter, especially if you use grow lights.
+Some herbs we typically grow as annuals are actually biennials.
+Parsley, dill, and cilantro, for example, grow through spring in warm climates and can be brought indoors to grow through spring in very cold climates.

 Fall Planting by Zone

-In order to have springtime success with fall-planted vegetables, it’s important to know the growing zone in which you live.
+To ensure springtime success with fall-planted vegetables, it’s important to know the growing zone in which you live.
 This will have a huge impact on what you can and cannot grow.
-The Hardiness Zones “are the standard by which gardeners and growers can determine which plants are most likely to thrive at a location.
-The map is based on the average annual low temperature, divided into 10-degree Fahrenheit zones” according to the USDA.
+The USDA Hardiness Zones “are the standard by which gardeners and growers can determine which plants are most likely to thrive at a location.”
+The map is based on the average annual low temperature, divided into 10-degree Fahrenheit zones.

 Hardiness Zones 8-11

-These zones are the most optimal for fall gardening, as they represent areas with annual average minimum temperatures of 10⁰-45⁰ F. Areas with these zones include the coasts of Washington and Oregon down to the coast of California, across the coasts of Arizona, New Mexico, Texas, as well as most of Louisiana, Mississippi, and Alabama.
-Florida is entirely made up of Zones 8-11 as well as central to southern Georgia and South Carolina.
-Here is a list of vegetables perfect for fall planting in this zone:
+These zones are optimal for fall gardening, with annual average minimum temperatures of 10°F to 45°F. Areas in these zones include the coasts of Washington, Oregon, and California, as well as the coastal regions of Arizona, New Mexico, Texas, and most of Louisiana, Mississippi, and Alabama.
+Florida is entirely made up of Zones 8-11, as is central to southern Georgia and South Carolina.
+Here’s a list of vegetables perfect for fall planting in these zones:

 • TURNIPS

-• SUMMER SQUASH: The first harvest happens 40-55 days after planting, and they are known to be high in anti-oxidants.
+• SUMMER SQUASH: First harvest happens 40-55 days after planting, and they are known to be high in antioxidants.

-• BELL PEPPERS: These babies take a little bit longer to mature, with the first harvest occurring in 80-100 days.
+• BELL PEPPERS: These take a bit longer to mature, with the first harvest occurring 80-100 days after planting.

 • POTATOES: Ready to harvest in 85-110 days.